André André: International career

 André represented Portugal at under-19 level.
-He made his debut with the full side on 31 March 2015, coming on as a 66th-minute substitute for Adrien Silva in a 0–2 friendly defeat against Cape Verde in Estoril.
+He made his debut with the full side on 31 March 2015, coming on as a 66th-minute substitute for Adrien Silva in a 2–0 friendly defeat against Cape Verde in Estoril.

-André scored his first goal on 17 November 2015, finishing Vieirinha's cross to open a 2–0 win over Luxembourg at the Stade Josy Barthel.
+André scored his only goal on 17 November 2015, finishing Vieirinha's cross to open a 2–0 win over Luxembourg at the Stade Josy Barthel.

 Personal life

 André's father, António, was also a footballer and a midfielder.
 He represented Porto for more than one decade, and appeared with Portugal at the 1986 FIFA World Cup.